maxbucknell/eisenhardt/README.md

-# Redbox Docker
+# Eisenhardt

 A "batteries not included" best practice development environment for Magento 2, based on Docker.

 By this, we mean that this only contains the server configuration, and does no magic around installing Magento.
 We found that we needed a best practice development environment for projects we already had.
-As such, Redbox Docker is not picky about how your projects are configured.
+As such, Eisenhardt is not picky about how your projects are configured.
 You just need to set it up in the root of your project.

-Redbox Docker is a very thin wrapper around Docker Compose.
+Eisenhardt is a very thin wrapper around Docker Compose.

 ## Installation